bertaye/MakeTheGradeTerms/terms.md

 Privacy Policy
-Effective date: December 12, 2018
+Effective date: September 18, 2019

 Shiba Games ("us", "we", or "our") operates the Make the Grade! mobile application (the "Service").